Table of contents

 • The AMC coordinates with an appraiser licensed in the property’s state.

-Appraisal Requirements & Forms
+Appraisal Requirements and Forms

 Your appraisal must provide two key pieces of information on an As Is basis:

-1. The appraiser’s opinion of current market value.
+1. The appraiser’s opinion of market value

-2. The appraiser’s estimate of market rent (essential for calculating DSCR).
+2. The appraiser’s estimate of market rent (essential for calculating DSCR)

 Depending on the property type, different standardized forms are used: